-- 42. The fifth factor directs the Panel to consider "[t]he state in which the cause of action accrued."
+- 51. The fifth factor directs the Panel to consider "[t]he state in which the cause of action accrued."
 W. Va.
 Code 56-1-1a(a)(5).
-The Panel unanimously FINDS that the claims of the 22 Plaintiff Families at issue accrued in states other than West Virginia: - a.
-The Mother Plaintiffs were prescribed Zoloft outside of West Virginia; - b.
-The Mother Plaintiffs ingested Zoloft outside of West Virginia; - c.
-The Minor Plaintiffs were injured outside of West Virginia; - d.
-The Minor Plaintiffs were treated for their injuries outside of West Virginia; - e.
-The Plaintiff Families reside outside of West Virginia; and - f.
-Zoloft was developed, marketed, and sold to Plaintiffs outside of West Virginia. - 43.
-Because Plaintiffs' claims accrued outside of West Virginia, this factor favors dismissal.
+The Panel unanimously FINDS that the claims of the nine Plaintiff Families at issue accrued in states other than West Virginia: - A. The Mother Plaintiffs were prescribed Zoloft outside of West Virginia; - B. The Mother Plaintiffs ingested Zoloft outside of West Virginia; - C. The Minor Plaintiffs were injured outside of West Virginia;

+- D. The Minor Plaintiffs were treated for their injuries outside of West Virginia; - E. The Plaintiff Families reside outside of West Virginia; and - F. Zoloft was developed, marketed, and sold to Plaintiffs outside of West Virginia. - 52.
+Because the nine subject Plaintiff Families' claims accrued outside of West Virginia, this factor favors dismissal.

-Balance of Private Interests of the Parties and the Public Interest of the State
+Balance Of Private Interests Of The Parties And The Public Interest Of The State

-44. The Sixth factor directs the Panel to consider:
+53. The sixth factor directs the Panel to consider: